electrumalt/electrum-doge-server/HOWTO.md

     txindex=1

-If you have an existing installation of dogeoind and have not previously set txindex=1 you need to reindex the blockchain by running
+If you have an existing installation of dogecoind and have not previously set txindex=1 you need to reindex the blockchain by running

-    $ dogeoind -reindex
+    $ dogecoind -reindex

-If you have a fresh copy of dogeoind start `dogeoind`:
+If you have a fresh copy of dogecoind start `dogecoind`:

-    $ dogeoind
+    $ dogecoind

-Allow some time to pass for `dogeoind` to connect to the network and start downloading blocks.
+Allow some time to pass for `dogecoind` to connect to the network and start downloading blocks.
 You can check its progress by running:

-    $ dogeoind getinfo
+    $ dogecoind getinfo

-Before starting the electrum-doge server your dogeoind should have processed all blockes and caught up to the current height of the network.
+Before starting the electrum-doge server your dogecoind should have processed all blockes and caught up to the current height of the network.
-You should also set up your system to automatically start dogeoind at boot time, running as the 'dogeoin' user.
+You should also set up your system to automatically start dogecoind at boot time, running as the 'dogecoin' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
 Download and install Electrum-DOGE Server